crashinvaders/gdx-lml/README.md

 ## Projects

 ### gdx-kiwi
-[Kiwi](kiwi) is a Guava-inspired set of utilities for pretty much any LibGDX-based application.
-It makes it easier to use LibGDX collections, assets and its API in general.
+[Kiwi](kiwi) is a Guava-inspired set of utilities for pretty much any libGDX-based application.
+It makes it easier to use libGDX collections, assets and its API in general.
 While there are no `gdx-kiwi`-specific test projects, most of examples use Kiwi utilities to handle heavy assets and collections.

 ### gdx-lml
-[LML](lml) (*LibGDX Markup Language*) allows to parse HTML-like templates with FreeMarker-inspired macros into Scene2D actors.
+[LML](lml) (*libGDX Markup Language*) allows to parse HTML-like templates with FreeMarker-inspired macros into Scene2D actors.
 Since making your UI in Java can become unreadable and tedious thanks to this language's verbosity, LML can be a useful alternative.
 Especially since LML templates can be modified or reloaded without having to recompile the whole application.
 Comes with extra support for managing preferences, assets and internationalization.

 #### gdx-lml-vis
 [VisUI](https://github.com/kotcrab/VisEditor/wiki/VisUI) is a superb library, extending Scene2D with additional widgets and a modern skin.
 [LML Vis](lml-vis) allows to parse LML templates into VisUI widgets, instead of standard Scene2D ones and extends the syntax with ways to construct the new actors.
 Even if you want to have a custom skin in your application, consider using this library for the improved widgets.